glyfish/glyfish.github.io/_posts/2018-07-29-rejection_sampling.md

 <img class="post-image" src="/assets/posts/rejection_sampling/weibull_normal_3_sigma_convergence.png">

-Sampling the Weibull distribution with a Normal proposal distribution can produce a better result than a uniform distribution but care must be exercised in selection the Normal distribution parameters.
+Sampling the Weibull distribution with a Normal proposal distribution can produce a better result than a uniform distribution but care must be exercised in selecting the Normal distribution parameters.
 Some choices can produce inferior results.
 Analysis of the the acceptance function
 {% katex %}(2){% endkatex %} can provide guidance in parameter selectiion.